mclemcrew/MixAssist/README.md

-# MixAssist: An Audio-Language Dataset for Co-Creative AI Assistance in Music Mixing
+ƒ# MixAssist: An Audio-Language Dataset for Co-Creative AI Assistance in Music Mixing

 By: [Michael Clemens](https://mclem.in), [Ana Marasović](https://www.anamarasovic.com)